Symposium on Responsible AI and the Liberal Arts

 Call for Submissions: Community Showcase

 The Symposium on Responsible AI and the Liberal Arts Planning Team invites proposals to participate in a Community Showcase of hands-on projects, creative works, and research from across campus.
 Formats may include posters, papers, presentations, works in progress, demonstrations, lightning talks, or another creative method that addresses responsible AI in the liberal arts and beyond.
 Contributions topics may be grounded in (but are not limited to) pedagogical approaches, professional and civic applications, critical explorations, or points of curiosity.
-Learn more and submit a proposal using the form at this link by Thursday, January 22nd.
+The submission process has now closed.

 Session Formats: